 Companies Must Go Paperless

-The open-floor office -- with collaborative work areas, ping-pong tables and shared kitchens -- is likely to be a thing of the past when companies reopen.
+The open-floor office -- with collaborative work areas, ping-pong tables, and shared kitchens -- could become history when companies reopen.
 Collaborative workstations shared kitchens and water cooler chat areas will likely be discouraged this spring, summer and fall.

 It’s not just the physical working environment that has to change in order to address safety and people’s fears.
 So does a company’s entire workflow.
 And more than anything else, that means that paper documents will need to disappear and scanning documents more common.

 Offices will need to go paperless for multiple reasons.

 First, passing around important documents and putting them in filing cabinets will no longer be practical.
 Employees will no longer work physically near one another.
 Working remotely will become far more common.
 Remote workers won’t even be able to access paper forms filled out or filed in an office.

 Secondly, offices will go paperless involves the fear factor.
 COVID-19 can live on surfaces for varying time periods, and people are becoming frightened of handling paper forms and paper bills.

 For example, back in February Chinese banks began disinfecting cash because people were frightened to handle it.
 A business can’t survive if its employees are frightened of handling the forms it uses.
 Employees are increasingly reluctant to handle paper around the office.
 They have concerns about touching the shared clipboard and pen passed around with paper forms.